EdwinZhanCN/edwinzhancn.github.io/docs/SWE/@Lumilio-Photos Containerization.md

 • **worker:** The worker container performs the actual CRUD operations on user-provided data, manages database monitoring and tasks, and communicates with the machine learning service.
 • **ml:** The ML container extends the functionality of the photo application by generating semantic context for photos and other assets, including face recognition, image classification, and vector search.

-Keywords here: AI Application, Frontend-Backend Separation, RESTful API, Distributed Architecture, Microservices, WAL
+Keywords: AI Application, Frontend-Backend Separation, RESTful API, Distributed Architecture, Microservices
 ## Manage Environment  Variables